How to Identify the Telltale Signs of Addiction in your Kids?

 - Lastly, a change in eating habits is one of the most easily noticeable signs of substance abuse.
 Dr. Cidambi emphasizes that usually, parents tend to quickly notice this sign of substance abuse.
 Based on what they’ve become dependent on, your kid can develop several new food habits, the sudden urge to keep eating (aka the “munchies”) or a loss of appetite.
 These sudden shifts in dietary habits can result in a harmful effect on your kid’s health and wellbeing and nutritional requirement and need to be dealt with.

-If you’re worried about your children and are exploring options for drug rehab in New Jersey, you can contact us for guidance and more details on treatment options for addiction, signs and symptoms of alcohol withdrawal and suboxone withdrawal, and substance abuse evaluation.
+If you’re worried about your children and are exploring options for drug rehab centers in NJ, you can contact us for guidance and more details on treatment options for addiction, signs and symptoms of alcohol withdrawal and suboxone withdrawal, and substance abuse evaluation.
 For more information, please visit us at www.recoveryCNT.com